cyphercrescent/sepalsolver-doc/docs/source/Optimization.rst

 Root of an Equation
 -------------------
-The fzero function in CCL-Math is a powerful tool for finding the roots of nonlinear equations.
+The fzero function in SepalSolver is a powerful tool for finding the roots of nonlinear equations.
 It is particularly useful when you need to find a point where a given function equals zero.
 Here's a brief overview of how it works and some of its key features:

 Basic Usage
 The basic syntax for fzero is: